CANAL HOLIDAY ACTIVITIES TO KEEP YOUR KIDS ENTERTAINED

 From helping with the boat to manning locks, plotting the route to choosing stops, there are loads of new activities to discover.

-And you can prep like a pro with our Towpath Activity Guide, featuring inspiring ideas from family adventurer David Mellor.
+And you can prep like a pro with our Towpath Activity Guide, new for 2021, featuring inspiring ideas from family adventurer David Mellor.

 SPY IT.
 DRIVE IT.
 CATCH IT.
 FIND IT.
 REACH IT.
 READ IT.
 PLAY IT.

 You can download the Towpath Activity Guide, packed with 10 exciting challenges for your children to tackle on their canal holiday.

 All have been created for Black Prince by family adventurer David Mellor, an explorer, teacher, dad, OS #GetOutside Champion and writer of the popular blog, Potty Adventures.

 David has years of experience creating adventures for his own family and others and has created an award-winning blog to document his exploits.